-2. How to use the Mapbook
+2. How to use the mapbook

-- 1) Go to the index map on page X, locate the area on the index map, and note which map page (Tile No.) it is on.
-Refer to the 'Mapping Key' for the features on the respective maps to follow; - 2) Go to the page & locate the site by using the property boundaries and other features; - 3) Determine from the colour of the property what the site's category classification is (Critical Biodiversity Area, Ecological Support Area, Other Natural Area, No Natural Remaining) refer to the key on the index map page; - Note on the CBA Map 1:50 000 rivers, streams or drainage lines, roads and railways. - 5) For the vegetation type look on the adjacent page which includes modification i.e. cleared habitat in white; - 6) Refer to the biodiversity-compatible Land-Use Guidelines Matrix (on page 2 below); - 7) Refer to the land management guidelines (Section 4 of the mapbook, page 2).
+- 1] Go to the index map on page X, locate the area on the index map, and note which map page (Tile No.) it is on; - 2] Go to the page/ Tile No. & locate the site by using the property boundaries (Farm Names) and other features; - 3] Determine from the colour of the property what the site's category classification is (Critical Biodiversity Area, Ecological Support Area, Other Natural Area, No Natural Remaining) refer to the key on the index map page; - 4] Note on the CBA Map 1:50 000 rivers, streams or drainage lines, roads and railways. - 5] For the vegetation type look on the adjacent page which includes modification i.e. cleared habitat in white.
+Note: Wetlands, dams and waterbodies are displayed in blue. - 6] Refer to the biodiversity-compatible Land-Use Guidelines Matrix (on page 2 below); - 7] Refer to the land management guidelines (Section 4 of the Mapbook, page 2).

-OVERALL SCALE OF THE CBA MAP = 1:50 000
+Overall scale of the CBA map = 1:50 000